ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 #### Pros

-- Encapsulation
+- Encapsulation.
+Which prevents variable or method names to clash and override each other.

 #### Cons

 - Revealing module pattern keeps private methods out of scope.
 That is both, good and bad.
 It can be good because you have the power to limit users to only use public methods.
-It can be bas because the user has no possibility to extend some private functionality.
+It can be bad because the user has no possibility to extend some private functionality.

 ## Decorator Pattern